IntegralEd/recursive-learning/README.md

 ## Overview
 IntegralEd Core is a multi-tenant platform that provides AI-powered educational support and learning management capabilities.
 The platform is designed to be embedded within Softr sites while maintaining consistent branding and functionality across different educational institutions.

+### Architectural Analogy

+To better understand the architecture of the platform, let's use a restaurant analogy:

+- **Airtable (Kitchen):** Airtable serves as the kitchen where all the data and content (ingredients) are stored and prepared.
+It's where the raw data is transformed into useful information.

+- **Make.com and Assistants (Chefs):** Make.com (formerly Integromat) and AI Assistants are like the chefs who use the ingredients from the kitchen to create dishes.
+They process data, handle automation, and generate responses.

+- **AWS Lambda (Expediter):** The AWS Lambda functions act as the expediter in the restaurant, coordinating between the kitchen and the dining room.
+They manage the flow of information, ensuring that the requests from the frontend are sent to the backend and responses are delivered promptly.

+- **`docs/` Directory (Dining Room):** The `docs/` directory represents the dining room where customers interact with the menu and receive service from the waitstaff.
+It contains the frontend code (HTML, CSS, JavaScript) that provides the user interface and user experience.

+This analogy helps illustrate how each component of the platform works together to deliver a seamless experience to the end-users.

 ## Key Features

 ### 1. RAG Chat System